allenai/persona-bias/README.md

 2. **Outputs:**

-    The model outputs will be saved in the `results` directory in the json format.
+    The model outputs will be saved in the `results` directory in the jsonl format.
 For every run, 3 files will be generated:
-    - `*_raw_responses_*.json`: Contains the raw responses from ChatGPT.
+    - `*_raw_responses_*.jsonl`: Contains the raw responses from ChatGPT.
-    - `*_text_predictions_*.json`: Contains the extracted answers from the raw responses.
+    - `*_text_predictions_*.jsonl`: Contains the extracted answers from the raw responses (after post-processing).
-    - `*_labeled.json`: Contains the `is_correct` labels for the extracted answers denoting whether the extracted answer is correct or not.
+    - `*_labeled.jsonl`: Contains the `is_correct` labels for the extracted answers denoting whether the extracted answer is correct or not.

     Refer to the `outputs` directory for some sample output files.